AbdulSamad001122/Rags-bot/text-extractor-service/README.md

 ### Render Deployment

-The service includes a [render.yaml](file:///d:/Abdul%20Samad/Code%20Work/Projects/Rags-bot/text-extractor-service/render.yaml) configuration file for easy deployment to Render.
+The service is configured for deployment to Render using a [render.yaml](file:///d:/Abdul%20Samad/Code%20Work/Projects/Rags-bot/render.yaml) file located in the project root directory.

 For Render deployment, the service is configured to use the PORT environment variable provided by Render.